FriedDede/FriedDede/README.md

 - 👋 Hi, I’m Andrea Motta,
-- I’m graduated in Electronics Engeneering
+- I’m graduated in MSc Electronics Engeneering
-- I'm currently studying MSc in Electronics Engineering @ Politecnico di Milano (IT)
+- I'm currently pursuing a PhD in Computer Science @ Politecnico di Milano (IT)
-- 🌱 I’m currently learning:
-    operating systems programming,
-    digital systems design,
-    embeddes systems design,
-    computer architecture,
-    hardware design.
+- 🌱 My main interests for my research are: operating systems programming, digital systems design, embeddes systems design, computer architecture, hardware design.
-- 📫 How to reach me:     andrea10.motta@mail.polimi.it
+- 📫 Feel free to contact me at:     andrea.motta <at> polimi.it

 <!---
 FriedDede/FriedDede is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.